 There is a definite shift in the transportation market toward the use of electricity as a primary power source, and the rail industry is no exception.
 As the demand for electric drivetrains rises, so does the need for high-voltage component connectors that are critical to both charging and operation.
 Additionally, high-speed data transmission is crucial to navigation, communications, signaling, and passenger connectivity.
 As the technologies of the rail market continue to develop, the multiple types of rail applications within one rail system each call for a unique connector specification.

 The importance of a reliable lighting system cannot be overstated, and an excellent option for both interior lighting and LED applications in railroads is the Amphenol Luminus connector series.
-These durable electronic connectors are well-adapted to situations where space is limited, and they are both lightweight and cost-effective.
+These durable electrical connectors are well-adapted to situations where space is limited, and they are both lightweight and cost-effective.
 They have AS39029 MIL Spec contacts for broad compatibility and an IP67 environmental seal rating, and they are RoHS compliant and suitable for blind-mating.
 The Amphenol Luminus connectors also have a locking mechanism, known as a “scoop-proof” connector, for added stability.

 For air conditioning, which is vital for the comfort of passengers and employees alike, a reliable option is one of the ITT Cannon CA-B / CB Series Bayonet connectors.
-These electronic connectors feature a 3-point reverse-bayonet locking system (derived from, but improving upon, MIL-DTL-5015 standards) that is VG95234 approved.
+These electrical connectors feature a 3-point reverse-bayonet locking system (derived from, but improving upon, MIL-DTL-5015 standards) that is VG95234 approved.
 These bayonet connectors are available with ITT’s RoHS & REACH compliant ZnNi Blue Generation plating, which is salt spray resistant.
 Their enhanced coupling system provides excellent resistance to shock and vibration, and they are available in 12 sizes and 140 arrangements.

 Another key aspect of any railroad design is the driver’s cab where life-or-death decisions must often be made in a split second.
 For these types of applications, the Amphenol PT/451 connector series is one of the ideal choices.
 These highly reliable PT connectors are resistant to many different fluids, vibration, and shock, as well as extreme temperatures.
 In addition, they have been designed with a quick-disconnect bayonet coupling that supports rapid mating/unmating.
 Watertight (IP66/67), hermetically sealed, shielded versions are also available.